+1 jury unless waived, has first been paid to, or into court for, the owner."

-- 71. Plaintiffs incorporate herein by reference paragraphs 1 through 70 as if fully set forth herein. - 72.
-The Fifth Amendment to the United States Constitution provides that no person shall be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation. - 73.
-The Fourteenth Amendment to the United States Constitution provides that no State shall deprive any person of life, liberty, or property without due process of law. - 74.
-Aside from the violation of the Second Amendment, as applied to the states, as set forth above, that the statutory scheme represents, defendants' enforcement of the Large-Capacity Magazine Ban violates additional rights of Plaintiffs, and the class of persons they represent, specifically: their rights to compensation and/or due process as guaranteed by the Fifth and Fourteenth Amendments to the United States Constitution, in that the Laws completely dispossess them of their lawfully-owned, constitutionally-protected personal property.
+2 74.
+Aside from the violation of the Second Amendment, as applied to the states, as set 3 forth above, that the statutory scheme represents, Defendants' enforcement of the Large-4 Capacity Magazine Ban would violate additional rights of Plaintiffs, and the class of persons 5 they represent, specifically: their rights to compensation and/or due process as guaranteed by the 6 Fifth and Fourteenth Amendments to the United States Constitution, and the California 7 Constitution, in that the Laws would, if enforced, completely dispossess them of their lawfully-8 owned, constitutionally-protected personal property.
+Moreover, the manner in which Plaintiffs 9 and the class have kept, bore and possessed such property represents a substantial, 10 constitutionally-protected liberty interest.

-Moreover, the manner in which Plaintiffs and the class have kept, bore and possessed such property was a substantial, constitutionally-protected liberty interest. - 75.
-Penal Code section 32310, subdiv. (d) as amended by Proposition 63, provides for three and only three enumerated ways of disposing of a lawfully-possessed magazine, owned prior to July 1, 2017, and is therefore a taking of the entire bundle of said Plaintiffs' rights to possess, use and dispose of the property in the manner as they see fit.
+75. Penal Code section 32310, subdiv. (d) as amended by Proposition 63, provides for three and only three enumerated ways of disposing of a lawfully-possessed magazine, owned prior to July 1, 2017, and would, if enforced, constitute a taking of the entire bundle of said Plaintiffs' rights to possess, use and dispose of the property in the manner as they see fit.
 Subdivision (d)(3) provides for the purported option of the property owner to "surrender" a large-capacity magazine to any law enforcement agency for destruction, without stating any means of recompensing the property owner for such statutorily-mandated "surrender."
 Subdivision (d)(2) provides for the purported option of the property owner to sell the magazine to a licensed firearms dealer, without providing for the fact that not every firearms dealer (in fact very few) will or are otherwise permitted to receive large-capacity magazines, leaving this as not a valid option.
 The purported option to "sell the large-capacity magazine to a licensed firearms dealer" set forth in section 32310, subdiv. (d)(2) as amended, is illusory, and not really an option at all.
 As will be demonstrated at trial, and on information and belief, a substantial number of licensed firearms dealers refuse or will refuse to accept for sale any large-capacity magazines because, among other reasons, economics, vagueness of risk, and personal choices relating to their views of the unconstitutionality that SB 1446/Proposition 63 presents, and refuse to participate in an undertaking that amounts to a de facto taking, and the legal and financial risks associated with receiving "large capacity magazines" under a vague law.
 The inability and/or refusal of California firearms dealers to accept the large-capacity magazines for sale, effectively means there is no market for the sale of Plaintiffs' personal property, as will be demonstrated at trial.